 3.3 IP Verification

-When Service Output includes suspected third-party code, designs, or other proprietary information, Users should verify permissions and obtain any necessary licenses before incorporating such Service Output into products or solutions.
+When Service Output includes suspected third-party code, designs, or other proprietary information, Users should verify permissions and obtain any necessary licenses before incorporating such output into products or solutions.
+Generated code may carry open-source license obligations, and Users remain responsible for compliance.

 3.4 Ethical and Professional Standards